citp/privacy-policy-historical/s/se/ser/sermo.com.md

-> *The following text is extracted and transformed from the sermo.com privacy policy that was archived on 2015-06-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150607185725id_/http%3A//www.sermo.com/what-is-sermo/privacy-policy-website) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sermo.com privacy policy that was archived on 2015-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151210124825id_/http%3A//www.sermo.com/what-is-sermo/privacy-policy-website) for the most accurate reproduction.*

-# SERMO: PRIVACY POLICY
+# SERMO: Privacy Policy

 _Updated: 26 November 2014_